Olof Skötkonung: Christian King

 The legend of St. Sigfrid, known since the 13th century, relates that the still pagan Olof called in the English Archbishop of York, Sigfrid, to teach the new faith in his realm.
 On his way, Sigfrid and his three nephews came to Värend in southern Småland where the twelve local tribes endorsed Christianity at a Thing.
 Sigfrid left his nephews to tend matters in Värend and proceeded to Olof's court where the king and his family were baptised.
 Meanwhile, a heathen reaction in Värend cost the lives of the nephews, whose heads were sunk in the Växjö Lake.
 Hearing about this, Sigfrid returned to Värend where the heads were discovered through a miracle.
 King Olof then appeared in Värend with a force, punished the murderers, and forced the locals to yield properties to the Church.
 Whether the legend reflects the expansion of Olof's realm to the south is unsure.
 The account seems to incorporate various elements in order to legitimise the establishment of the Bishopric of Växjö in c.
 1170.
 It is nevertheless known from Adam of Bremen that an English missionary called Sigfrid preached among the Swedes and Geats in the first half of the 11th century.

 Coinage and extent of the realm

+Olof Skötkonung is the first king in Sweden known to have minted coins, of which a few hundred are extant and serve as contemporary source material about his reign.
+His son and successor Anund Jacob also minted coins, but after him the practice stopped, and the next coins minted in Sweden are by Knut Eriksson in late 12th century.